thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 * **Completely open source**
 * **Best alarm time suggestion**: suggests wake up time according to average sleep cycles length.
 * **Gradual wake**: vibrates the watch a tiny bit a few times before the alarm to lift you gently back to consciousness.
+* **Easy to snooze but hard to stop** You have to swipe several times to make it stop, but can snooze easily.
 * **Smart alarm clock (alpha)**: adaptative alarm that wakes you at the best time of your sleep cycle (up to 40 minutes before the set time) to make sure you wake up feeling refreshed.
 * **Insomnia insights**: if you turn on the screen during the night, SleepTk will tell you how long you slept and in what part of the sleep cycle you are supposed to be.